aneldev/react-dynadux/README.md

 The `shouldComponentUpdate` is a callback that will be called on each dispatch of the appStore.
 The callback is called with two arguments, the dispatched `action` and `payload`, and the callback should always return a boolean if the component should render or not.

+With the `debounce` it debounces the intensive renders.